3 Data Visualisation

 Now that you know how to build up a plot by layers and customise its appearance, you’re ready to learn about some more plot types.
 Different types of data require different types of plots, so this section is organised by data type.

 The ggplot2 cheat sheet is a great resource to help you find plots appropriate to your data, based on how many variables you’re plotting and what type they are.
-The examples below all use the same customer satisfaction data, but each plot communicates something different.
+The examples below all use the same poverty and inequality platform data, but each plot communicates something different.

 We don’t expect you to memorise all of the plot types or the methods for customising them, but it will be helpful to try out the code in the examples below for yourself, changing values to test your understanding.